NGSmethDB is a dedicated database for the storage, browsing and data mining of whole-genome, single-base-pair resolution methylomes.

 - Differential methylation.
 Given the increasing biological relevance of differential methylation, a section of the database is now dedicated to precompiled differentially methylated cytosines (DMCs).

 - Improved data access.
 A RESTful API now serve numeric methylome data, allowing the selection by species, assembly, chromosome and genome region.
 Data for a pair of tissues can be simultaneously retrieved in table format, thus enabling the comparison of differential methylation among different tissues or different physiological/pathological conditions.
+Furthermore, the on-line connection through other public APIs allows to retrieve updated third-part annotations on any DMC in the database.

 How to cite